On the Density of Happy Numbers: Experimental Data

 \subsection{Finding an Appropriate $n$-strict Interval}

-If $n$ is divisible by 4, and the interval $[b^{n-1},b^n-1]$ has type-$C$ density $d$, the there exists an $n$-strict interval with type-$C$ density $>= d$, which we may apply theorem (\ref{thm:thm4}) to.
-The density of $[b^{n-1},b^n-1]$ for various $n$ can be quickly calculated by first computing the densities of intervals of the form $[0,b^n-1]$, the algorithm for which was discussed in section (2.2).
-After an appropriate $n$-strict interval is found, we check to see that $n$ satisfies the bound (\textbf{B}), compute the error term, and find the desired bound.
-Our results show that in almost all cases, the asymptotic density does not exist.
+If $n$ is divisible by 4 and the interval $[b^{n-1},b^n-1]$ has type-$C$ density $d$, then there exists an $n$-strict interval with type-$C$ density at least $d$ which we may apply Theorem \ref{thm:thm4} to.
+The type-$C$ density of $[b^{n-1},b^n-1]$ for various $n$ can be quickly calculated by first computing the densities of intervals of the form $[0,b^n-1]$; the algorithm which does this was discussed in Section 2.
+After an appropriate $n$-strict interval is found, we check to see that $n$ satisfies bounds (\textbf{B}), compute the error term, and find the desired bound.
+Our results show that in almost all cases, the asymptotic density of type-$C$ numbers does not exist.